 What is Multi-Factor Enrollment Policy?

-Multi-Factor Enrollment Policy: A cybersecurity policy that requires users to authenticate their identity using multiple factors, such as passwords, security tokens, biometrics, before gaining access to systems or data.
+A cybersecurity policy that governs how users register and manage multiple authentication factors, such as passwords, security tokens, and biometrics, before gaining access to systems or data.

 Understanding Multi-Factor Enrollment Policy